How the National Import Reliefs Unit (NIRU) controls imports on certain goods from outside the EU and what tax and duty reliefs may apply.

 - Community System of Duty Reliefs (CSDR)

 - Outward Processing Relief (OPR) using a Authorisation by Declaration

 - Returned Goods Relief (RGR)

-- End Use using a Simplified Authorisation
+- End-use using a Authorisation by Declaration

 - Onward Supply Relief (OSR)

 The NIRU is open from 8am to 4pm, Monday to Friday and can be contacted by:

 - telephone: 03000 572100

 Inward Processing (IP) is a procedure which promotes processing by suspending the payment of duty at the time of import.